 Title IX prohibits discrimination on the basis of sex in any education program or activity operated by a district that receives federal financial assistance.
-As required by Title IX, the District does not discriminate on the basis of sex in its education programs and activities or when making employment decisions.
+As required by Title IX, the District does not discriminate on the basis of sex in its education programs and activities or in employment.